 Looking back, I can sum up the primary reason in one word: Obligation.

 Obligation killed my joy.

 Constrained yet Free

 Over the years I’ve gained a lot of joy and freedom.
-In college, I gained one level.
-Post-college I gained another.
+In college, I went up a level.
+Post-college, I went up another.
 When I moved across the world to Korea, yet another.
 But lately, I’ve been on an introspective journey that has gotten me thinking about this issue of obligation again.

 I’ve been wondering, Have I really changed that much since I was a little girl?

 I’ve been thinking about freedom, how Christ died for it, how I’m supposed to be living in it.
 What does it mean to be free, I’ve been asking myself, when so many choices I could make are obviously the “wrong” ones?